neilime/zf2-twb-bundle/README.md

 ###### Manually

-* Copy `vendor/twitter/bootstrap/docs/assets/css/bootstrap.css` file into your asset folder and add it in your head scripts
+* Copy `bootstrap.css` file (available on Twitter Bootstrap website(http://twitter.github.io/bootstrap/assets/bootstrap.zip)) into your assets folder and add it in your head scripts

 # How to use __TwbBundle__